Nemmers Prize in Medical Science

-The Mechthild Esser Nemmers Prize in Medical Science, established in 2016, is awarded every other year by Northwestern University Feinberg School of Medicine.
+The Mechthild Esser Nemmers Prize in Medical Science, established in 2016, is awarded every other year by the Feinberg School of Medicine.
 The recipient is "a physician-scientist whose body of research exhibits outstanding achievement in their discipline as demonstrated by works of lasting significance".
-The winner is determined by a jury of biomedical scientists and receives $200,000.
+The winner is determined by a jury of biomedical scientists and receives $350,000.
 The award is one of five Nemmers Prizes awarded by the University, created as a gift to Northwestern by the late brothers Erwin Esser Nemmers and Frederic Esser Nemmers.

-Nominations for the 2022 award are being accepted through November 1, 2021.

 Awardees

 The following recipients have received this award: